 Have a hobby together.

-About a year ago, we stumbled upon a hobby together of pickin’ (going to garage sales, estate sales, thrift stores and antique stores) and repurposing or restoring old doors, windows, and smalls.
+We stumbled upon a hobby together of pickin’ (going to garage sales, estate sales, thrift stores and antique stores) and repurposing or restoring old doors, windows, dressers and smalls.
 It’s not only been a lot of fun, but this has created a bond between us that is ours alone.

 Support each other in our respective hobbies.